 Ted Ellis once famously described the Norfolk Broads as “A breathing space for the cure of souls”.
 In a pressurised, results-driven society, where youth mental health is in decline, we aim to provide a breathing space for children and young people at Wheatfen, through the inspirational process that is Forest School.

-Through our Forest School programmes, we aim to foster healthy self-esteem, independence, resilience, creativity, co-operation and autonomy, as well as a deeply personal knowledge, respect and care for the natural world.
+Through our Saturday Forest School clubs, we aim to foster healthy self-esteem, independence, resilience, creativity, co-operation and autonomy, as well as a deeply personal knowledge, respect and care for the natural world.
 We take a learner-led, play-centred, holistic and experiential approach, where participants engage with the woodland and fen in an exploratory, sensory and physical way.

 We strive to create a long-term relationship between young people and Wheatfen – for the benefit of both – over the years and through the changing seasons.
 We run groups for toddlers all the way up to teens, so children can grow from Tiny Acorns to Mighty Oaks!

 What is Forest School?

-This inspirational process offers ALL learners regular opportunities to achieve through hands-on learning experiences in a woodland environment.
+Forest School is an inspirational process offers ALL participants regular opportunities to achieve through hands-on learning experiences in a woodland environment.